github/docs/CONTRIBUTING.md

 ## Types of contributions :memo:
 You can contribute to the GitHub Docs content and site in several ways.
+This repo is a place to discuss and collaborate on docs.github.com!
+Our small, but mighty :muscle: docs team is maintaining this repo, to preserve our bandwidth, off topic conversations will be closed.

 ### :mega: Discussions
 Discussions are where we have conversations.